2005 UEFA Champions League final: Post-match

 In a 2011 poll conducted by UEFA.com, Dudek's double save from Shevchenko in the 117th minute was voted the greatest Champions League moment of all time, ahead of Zinedine Zidane's left-footed volley against Bayer Leverkusen in the 2002 final and Ole Gunnar Solskjær's injury-time winner against Bayern Munich in 1999 for Manchester United.
 On the second save from inside 3 yards, Dudek wrote in his autobiography: "They called the 2005 Champions League final the 'Miracle of Istanbul'.
 Well, this was my miracle.
 The save of my career.
 Of my life."
 When asked to explain his saves after the game, an emotional Dudek said he took inspiration from Pope John Paul II (a fellow Pole and goalkeeper in his youth) who died in April, the month before the final.
 "I'm dedicating this to the memory of John Paul.
 I had contact with him during his life and I've felt the inspiration since his death.
 I can't account for it."
 Dudek dubbed it the "Hand of Pope", an allusion to Diego Maradona dubbing his infamous first goal in the 1986 World Cup quarter final the "Hand of God".

 In popular culture

 The 2014 British comedy movie One Night in Istanbul is set in Istanbul on the night of the final, and includes some footage from the match.

 The 2011 British sports drama Will (starring Liverpool fan Damian Lewis) centres on the trials and tribulations in the lives of two main fictional characters: eleven-year-old Will Brennan and Bosnian footballer Alek, and their trek to see Liverpool play Milan in the 2005 Champions League final.

-The final is discussed in author John Green's podcast The Anthropocene Reviewed, and the essay was later adapted for the Green's book of the same name.
+The final is discussed in author John Green's podcast The Anthropocene Reviewed, and the essay was later adapted for Green's book of the same name.

+The final is an important shared memory between the main characters of the 2017 Korean romantic drama series Rain or Shine.